-Beside the activities targeted to research community, the most important means of enhancing awareness and strengthen sustainability of the project in different communities, i.e., business, society and government is a series of nationally organized high-level awareness events ("road shows") that will take place in each country at least once in the project duration.
-The schedule of the road-shows is given below:
+Beside the activities targeted to research community, the most important means of enhancing awareness and strengthen sustainability of the project in different communities, i.e., business, society and government was a series of nationally organized high-level awareness events ("road shows") that took place in each country once in the project duration.
+The schedule of organized road-shows is given below:

 - Sofia, Bulgaria (2nd May, 2012)

 - Bratislava, Slovakia (7th June, 2012)

 - Warsaw, Poland (27th September, 2012)

 - Belgrade, Serbia (29th October, 2012)

-- Zagreb, Croatia (16th November, 2012)
+- Zagreb, Croatia (30th November, 2012)

-- Budapest, Hungary (3rd December, 2012)
+- Budapest, Hungary (18th January, 2013)

-The road shows are a brilliant opportunity to show relevant features of the project and raise awareness for LT of the chosen community.
+The road shows were a brilliant opportunity to show relevant features of the project and raise awareness for LT of the chosen language community.

-If a critical mass of stakeholders at the national level gets mobilised, such events could become regular, e.g. on annual basis.
+If a critical mass of stakeholders at the national level got mobilised, such events could have a potential to become regular events at the national level, e.g. on annual basis.
 It could be expected that national LT societies would be a natural institutional lieu for organisation of these events, and if they become regular at the levels of different nations, it could be thought about making an international series of these events that could circulate between European countries spreading the knowledge about new solutions and/or achievements in the field of LT.
-We are not advocating another European-level conference, but a series of similar national events that could be loosely coordinated at the European level and aiming at similar goals - fully LT-supported multilingual EU.
+We are not advocating another European-level conference, but a series of similar national events that could be loosely coordinated at the European level and aiming at similar goals - fully LT-supported multilingual EU even after the META-NET projects ended.